 As you gain more experience in guitar practicing, you will start getting more out of your practice time.
 You would have trained yourself to be more focused and goal oriented, you will know what you need to learn to achieve those goals as well as in what order.

-You will also be more motivated because playing a song, or getting creative with a scale, is way more interesting than getting your fingers to obey you and press the notes of a chord.
+You will also be more motivated because playing an intermediate guitar song, or getting creative with a scale, is way more interesting than getting your fingers to obey and press the notes of a chord.

 You can learn all this stuff about correct practicing, goal setting and motivation by trial and error as you go along in your guitar progress.
 It works, but it takes a long time, struggle and the risk of quitting.

-These guitar playing tips are aimed to help you avoid common mistakes and inefficient ways of practicing guitar and march straight on to your clearly defined musical goals.
+These intermediate guitar playing tips are aimed to help you avoid common mistakes and inefficient ways of practicing and march straight on to your clearly defined musical goals.

 1. Be prepared for plateaus and use them to your benefit

 There will be times where you will practice for just an hour and say “Wow, I can’t believe I’ve improved so much in just an hour”.